Hmddev23/testingSample/README.md

-# testingSample
+#MyApp
-sample app for youtube tutorial
+this is my app